 Fiduciary Counselors will instruct the trustee of the 401(k) Plan to elect cash or PNC common stock as merger consideration as you direct.
 If you do not return a properly completed form of election by the deadline, you will be treated as if you had elected to receive PNC common stock.
 The merger consideration will be allocated to your account in the 401(k) Plan and will be subject to the same rules that apply to other portions of your 401(k) Plan account.
-Any merger consideration you receive in a salwall be allocated initially to the PNC common stock fund, which will replace the Sterling common stock fund in the 401(k) Plan.
-You may transfer all or part of the merger consideration or investment transfer procedures.
-However, no participant in the 401(k) Plan will be permitted to direct contributions or investment transfer sinto the PNC common stock fund after the merger.
+Any merger consideration you receive in eash will be allocated initially to the Vanguard LifeStrategy Income Fund.
+Any merger consideration you receive in PNC common stock will be allocated initially to the PNC common stock fund, which will replace the Sterling common stock fund in the 401(k) Plan.
+You may transfer all or part of the merger consideration to any other available investment funds in the 401(k) Plan by following the normal investment transfer procedures.
+However, no participant in the 401(k) Plan will be permitted to direct contributions or investment transfers into the PNC common stock fund after the merger.
 Regardless of whether you elect cash or PNC common stock, the merger consideration will not be subject to tax until it is distributed from your 401(k) Plan account.